simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

  Plausible dashboard
 </p>

-Plausible is closer to Simple Analytics than to Google Analytics and also built by a small team focused on privacy and ease of use.
+Plausible is closer to Simple Analytics than Google Analytics and is also built by a small team focused on privacy and ease of use.

 ### Data Insights
-Plausible does not make use of cookies and only collects personal data anonymized for 24 hours.
-This approach aligns with their privacy vision and provides you more data insights.
-By collecting IP addresses for 24 hours, Plausible can track sessions on the same day, making  their unique visitor count a bit more accurate.
+Plausible does use of cookies and only collects personal data anonymized for 24 hours.
+This approach aligns with their privacy vision and provides more data insights.
+By collecting IP addresses for 24 hours, Plausible can track sessions on the same day, making their unique visitor count more accurate.
 Conversions on the same day can be attributed as well.
 It's, therefore, easier to set goals and track conversions.
 In addition, they can show visitors' locations on the city level, whereas Simple Analytics does this on the country level.

 In comparison to Simple Analytics, they provide more data but are also less privacy-friendly.

 ### User Experience
 Plausible looks similar to Simple Analytics in that they use a one-page dashboard to show key metrics.
-It also works the same in that everything is clickable and segmenting is easy.
-The UI looks very good and its built in a very intuitive way.
+It also works the same in that everything is clickable, and segmenting is easy.
+The UI looks very good, and it's built in a very intuitive way.

 Plausible is also a lightweight web analytics tool (1kb).
-The impact on your page load speed is therefore very low.
-Switching from Google Analytics to Plausible will have a positive impact on your page load speed.
+The impact on your page load speed is, therefore, very low.
+Switching from Google Analytics to Plausible will positively affect your page load speed.

 ### Data Interoperability
 For a few weeks, it's now possible to import data from Google Analytics directly into Plausible.
 You won't have to deal with a loss of historical data moving to Plausible.
 It also has an API to export your data.
 From the docs on their website, we don't see any integrations with dashboarding tools like Powerbi or Google Data Studio.

 ### Costs
-Plausible has a free plan as it's open source.
-You can use Plausible and host the data on-premise.
-So if you are very technical you can host your own analytics.
-This means you only need to pay for your own hosting.
-They also offer paid options, where the data is hosted for you:
+Plausible is open source.
+If you are technical, you can host your analytics.
+This means you only need to pay for your hosting.
+Plausible also offers paid solutions:
 - 9$ Per month for up to 10,000 pageviews.
 - 19$ Per month for up to 100,000 pageviews
 - 69$ Per month for up to 1 million pageviews

 ## 3. Matomo